badj/cypress-cucumber-poc/README.md

 # Cypress Cucumber POC

-> A proof of concept showcasing the implementation of [Cypress](https://www.cypress.io/) as a test framework with [Cucumber BDD](https://cucumber.io/) and [Mochawesome reporter](https://www.npmjs.com/package/cypress-mochawesome-reporter) integration to test the checkout flow for the ["Test Automation - Big Cartel E-commerce Test Store"](https://testautomation.bigcartel.com/).
+> A proof of concept to showca the implementation of [Cypress](https://www.cypress.io/) as a test framework with [Cucumber BDD](https://cucumber.io/) and [Mochawesome reporter](https://www.npmjs.com/package/cypress-mochawesome-reporter) integration to test the checkout flow for the ["Test Automation - Big Cartel E-commerce Test Store"](https://testautomation.bigcartel.com/).

 ---
 ### Table of contents